secure-foundations/veri-titan/docs/BVPoly.md

+The overall idea is to encode the bit-vector operations using polynomials, then try to automate the proofs using algebra solvers.
+We are dealing with variable number of bits (bit width independent), but we can't unfold the recursive definitions infinite number of times (or can we just unfold it 256 times while still being scalable?).
+Instead we attempt to automate the inductive proof, since the single bit (and/or/xor) gates can be represented using polynomials.

 In the following `*`, `+` are used as mathematical multiplication and addition with no wrapping. `bv_add(x, y, n)` is used as `n bits` bit vector add with wrapping.

 ## Polynomial Encoding Of BV (Inductive):